-Too often, those who are speaking don’t make it plain enough.
-At best, the speaker just lives with those big words and lofty concepts as part of their everyday life.
-At worst, a speaker tries to unnaturally use large words to impress people.
-The best speakers know how to say in plainly, in simple terms so people can grasp it and internalize it.
+Too often, speakers don’t make it plain enough.
+At best, the speaker lives with big words and lofty concepts as part of their everyday life.
+At worst, a speaker tries to impress people by using large words.
+The best speakers know how to say things in simple terms that people can grasp and internalize.
 The measure of a great teacher isn’t what he or she knows, it’s what the students know.
 Help them get it by making it simple.

 2. Give them something.

 Think of giving your people something while you are speaking.
 Connecting is always about helping the people who are listening.
-You want to find common ground and offer them something helpful and hopeful.
-A speaker on stage for themselves will alienate.
-A speaker on stage for his career will come across too slick.
-But a speaker who is there to give people something connects on a level that helps change people, because they truly want to help make things better.
+Find common ground and offer them something helpful and hopeful.
+Speakers on stage for themselves will alienate.
+Speakers on stage for their careers will come across too slick.
+But a speaker whose goal is giving people something connects on a level that helps people change.
+People know when the speaker truly wants to make things better.

 3. Say it over again.

-As a communicator, you want to come back to your main point in several different ways.
-The themes that are important need to be said over and over and again, so people have a chance of not only hearing them, but living them.
-This probably applies most for those who speak to the same group on a regular basis – your church, your staff, your team must know the critical parts of your mission together and they must hear it repeated on a regular basis.
+As a communicator, come back to your main point in several different ways.
+The important themes need to be said over and over again, so people have a chance to hear them and live them.
+This is especially important for those who speak to the same group on a regular basis.
+Your church, your staff, and your team must know the critical parts of your mission and hear them repeated on a regular basis.

 4. Get to the point.

-Speakers want to try and get to the point before the listeners start asking, “What’s the point?”.
-Be able to articulate your speech in one sentence and this will help bring clarity to your speaking, which will help in your connection with others.
+Speakers need to get to the point before listeners start asking, “What’s the point?”
+Being able to articulate your speech in one sentence will help bring clarity to your speaking, which will help in your connection with others.

 You can’t truly connect without an investment of your energy.
-Prepare before, be ready, then fuel your talk with passion and energy so people not only hear what you have to say, but feel it.
-Energy comes across in the volume, smiles, eye contact, pacing and movement.
-Non energetic speaking will not move people to action.
+Prepare before so you are ready.
+Fuel your talk with passion and energy so people hear what you have to say and feel it.
+Energy comes across in your volume, smiles, eye contact, and movement.
+Non energetic speaking will seldom move people to action.

 6. Think about them.

-What does your audience need?
 Who is your audience?
-How will they respond?
+What do they need?
 How would you like them to respond?
 What is the purpose of your time together?
 What action would you like them to take?
 What is the setting?
 What have they experienced together so far?
 What is next on their agenda?
 Do everything you can to know about your audience and put them first.
 People don’t remember what we think is important.
 They remember what they think is important.
 Find out what that is and focus on them.

 7. Inspire people.

-Inspiration comes through words, demonstration, facial expressions, stories, delivery, passion and purpose.
-Inspiring your people will do wonders for their response to you and to the organization.
-Inspire them to want to become more, do better, live more boldly.
+Inspiration comes through words, demonstration, facial expressions, stories, delivery, passion, and purpose.
+Inspiring your people will do wonders for their response to you and the organization.
+Inspire them to want to become more, do better, and live more boldly.

 8. Tell stories.

 Stories make all the difference.
 People learn lessons as they hear stories.
-Stories inspire, teach and entertain.
-Use them as much as you can to help connect people to you and to the message.
+Stories inspire, teach, and entertain.
+Use them as much as you can to help connect people to you and your message.